Ratul-Chatterjee/Ratul-Chatterjee/README.md

 ## 😎 About Me

 Hi!
-I’m **Ratul Chatterjee**, a passionate **Full Stack Web Developer** and **Graphic Designer** with a knack for blending creativity with technology.
+I’m **Ratul Chatterjee**, knowledgable in **Full Stack Web Developer** and **Graphic Designer** with a knack for blending creativity with technology.
 I specialize in building dynamic web applications using various programming languages and modern AI/ML tools.

 Beyond coding, I love designing sleek **UI/UX** prototypes in Figma and crafting visuals for marketing campaigns.

-Also have hobby of making games as a **Game Developer** cause why not.
+Also currently learning to develop games as a **Game Developer** cause why not.

 ---